gh-cli-for-education/gh-education/docs/src/practicas/tfa.md

 * Now we have to compute the type attribute of every AST node and check for type compatibility
 * Ideally structural compatibility

+To attempt this phase you must first have completed the scope analysis.

+Scope analysis is the computation of the bindings between variable uses and variable declarations:

 ![](/images/type-analysis-binding-from-use-to-declaration.png)

+Now both the symbol table and the ASTs will be decorated with the `type` attribute.
+Then we traverse the AST computing the types of the nodes, their correct use and making amendments wherever it is necessary

 ![](/images/type-analysis-computing-node-types.png)